grecoe/AirflowDagExample/README.md

 > conda activate AirflowEnv
 4. Follow all of the [Airflow run local](https://airflow.apache.org/docs/apache-airflow/stable/start/local.html)
     - Ensure you run airflow standalone at least once to seed it.
-5. Drop the aiinfraexample folder into the dag folder.
+5. Drop the aiinfraexample folder into the Airflow dag folder.
 You can find this by running the command
 > airflow info
 ```
 Apache Airflow